 Add simple, short animations to any layer in your design—a graphic, text, or image.
-On the associated palettes (Image palette, Graphic palette, Text palette) you will now see an Animate button that will allow you to add various types of movements to design layers.
+On the associated tools menus (Image tools, Graphic tools, Text tools) you will now see an Animate option that will allow you to add various types of movements to design layers.

 What are the fast steps for using the animation features?